 Don’t have time to read the full article?
 Here are the essentials that you shouldn’t forget!

-• Make sure to bring a power adapter that fits Thai outlets, as well as any necessary cords or chargers for your devices.
-Consider bringing a portable charger if you plan on using multiple devices throughout the day.
-Additionally, don’t forget to bring an international plug converter so that all of your electronics will work properly in Thailand.
+Make sure to bring a power adapter that fits Thai outlets, as well as any necessary cords or chargers for your devices.
+Consider bringing a portable charger if you plan on using multiple devices throughout the day — and pack an international plug converter so your electronics will work properly in Thailand.

-• Be sure to remember to bring any specific medication or pharmaceutical products that you might need.
+Be sure to remember to bring any specific medication or pharmaceutical products that you might need.
 There is no guarantee that you will find exactly what you need easily in Thailand, although there is a very good chance you will be able to.
-It’s better not to risk it when it comes to drugs and medications.
+It’s better not to risk it for drugs and medications.

 Electronics To Bring To Thailand